 World events intervened, though.
 The Soviet Union’s launch of Sputnik, the world’s first artificial satellite, in 1957, followed by a second a year later, led the United States to create the National Aeronautics and Space Administration, NASA.

 “There was a lot of interest then with majors in science and mathematics,” Long said.
-“I had always done very well with physics and math, and Dr. Andrewa Nobel, chair of the Mathematics Department at Pacific, suggested I might want to change my major.”
+“I had always done very well with physics and math, and Dr. Andrewa Noble, chair of the Mathematics Department at Pacific, suggested I might want to change my major.”